vitran96/evershop-docs/docs/development/theme/styling.md

 EverShop supports including importing CSS files.
 It also support Sass or TailwindCss out of the box.
 This document will guide you through the process of styling your component and page.

-## Css file
+## Scss file

-By default, EverShop supports importing CSS files.
-You can import CSS files from any component or page in your application.
+By default, EverShop supports importing SCSS files.
+You can import SCSS files from any component or page in your application.

 ```js
 import React from 'react';